 I diligently ate carrots.

-The man was strong not just physically but mentally and emotionally,
+The man was firm, not just physically but mentally and emotionally,

 O how I wished I could tell my younger self to be stronger